-- the duration of the charge / sufficient battery storage for on-board equipment; - the significant cost associated with fully accessible EVs (for example, a recent procurement of a fully accessible minibus by the Badenoch & Strathspey Community Transport service cost £84k); and - the availability of charging points to enable journeys to be carried out as required. - 4.2.17 Whilst stakeholders were aware of the need to have EV charging points installed, the overriding concerns for doing so were the cost.
+- fleet would be significant and may even prove unaffordable for many DRT and community transport providers, causing services to stop.
+Many therefore felt that there was a need for at least a short-term government intervention or an exemption for DRT / community transport to ensure the services can continue to run, let alone expand. - 4.2.19 Some stakeholders also noted concerns around the suitability of existing EVs on the market to meet the needs of DRT and community transport users, as often fully accessible vehicles are required.
+The concerns included: - the duration of the charge / sufficient battery storage for onboard equipment; - the significant cost associated with fully accessible EVs (for example, a recent procurement of a fully accessible minibus by the Badenoch & Strathspey Community Transport service cost £84k); and - the availability of charging points to enable journeys to be carried out as required. - 4.2.20 Whilst stakeholders were aware of the need to have EV charging points installed, the overriding concerns for doing so were the cost.